New & Used Nissan Armada: In Depth

 GET A FREE PRICE QUOTE

-The Nissan Armada is a full-size pickup truck that shares the same underpinnings as the Titan pickup.
-With more luxurious features for toting around people in exchange for a truck bed, the Armada still retains its towing capacity.
-It competes with other truck-based SUVs, like the Ford Expedition, GMC Yukon, Chevrolet Tahoe, and the Toyota Sequoia.
+The Nissan Armada is a full-size pickup truck that shares its underpinnings with the Titan pickup.
+With more luxurious features for hauling around people in exchange for a truck bed, the Armada still keeps its towing capacity.
+It competes with other truck-based SUVs, like the Ford Expedition, GMC Yukon, Toyota Sequoia, and the Chevrolet Tahoe.

 For more information on the current model, see our review of the 2014 Nissan Armada.